rarible/protocol/meeting-doc-8th-of-october.md

 "Also, will generative art projects be able to be minted on platforms built on the protocol, in reglf to the smart contract element?"

-Answer: We will start looking into it in the first week of November.
-We will be exploring the possibilities to integrate it.
+Answer: If you consider polygon to be L2, the exact implementation date is not known, but we'll start looking into it in the first week of November.

 ```Peter Watts#5307```